 For student equestrians in grades 6-12, the Interscholastic Equestrian Association (IEA) was established in the spring of 2002 and held its first annual national finals event the following year in Willoughby, Ohio.
 A non-profit organization, the IEA has grown both geometrically and geographically each year.
-Beginning with just 200 participants, the IEA now has over 12,500 members in 42 states across North America.
+Beginning with just 200 participants, the IEA now has nearly 14,000 members in 42 states across North America.

-The IEA supports two disciplines: Hunt Seat and Western.
+The IEA supports Hunt Seat, Western and Dressage.
 There is no need for any rider to own a horse because competition horses are provided at each venue to the contestant.